j-klamerus/SWE426-LoLTracker/README.md

 CS
 Damage bar

-Notes:
+### Notes:
-The commit I pushed on 4/7 has the nav_graph set to start at the match details fragment for testing since the match history ui hasn't been implemented yet
+The commit I pushed on 4/7 has the navgraph set to start at the match details fragment for testing since the match history ui hasn't been implemented yet